 Lapping is a precision process or combination of processes used to provide flatness, parallelism, size, and surface finishes to extremely demanding tolerances.

 The process is a manufacturing method that employs particles of abrasive material to remove stock from a surface.
-It is comparable to sanding or grinding, except that sanding and grinding use abrasives that are fixed (bonded abrasives) whereas lapping employs abrasives that are suspended in a liquid carrier, and are free to move about.
-Lapping is sometimes referred to as ‘Free Abrasive Machining’.
+It is comparable to sanding or grinding, except that sanding and grinding use abrasives that are fixed (bonded abrasives) whereas professional lapping services employs abrasives that are suspended in a liquid carrier and are free to move about.
+The lapping process is sometimes referred to as ‘Free Abrasive Machining’.

 Lapping is a process used where the surface finish, flatness, or parallelism of the workpiece must be held to very close tolerances.
-Lapping can achieve a flatness rating of 6 millionths of an inch (0.000006″), parallelism tolerances of ten-millionths of an inch (.00001″), and surface finishes to 0.6Ra. using special handling and tooling techniques.
+Professional lapping services can achieve a flatness rating of 6 millionths of an inch (0.000006″), parallelism tolerances of ten-millionths of an inch (.00001″), and surface finishes to 0.6Ra. using special handling and tooling techniques.